BestTimesToVisit.com Logo

 food

-Don't miss 'poisson cru,' the national dish of raw fish marinated in lime juice and coconut milk – it's incredibly fresh and delicious.
-For an authentic experience, seek out local 'roulottes' (food trucks), especially in Papeete, Tahiti, for affordable and tasty meals like grilled fish or Chinese-Polynesian fusion dishes.
+Don't miss the 'poisson cru' – it's the national dish of raw fish marinated in lime juice and coconut milk, and it's absolutely delicious.
+Seek out local 'roulottes' (food trucks) in the evenings, especially in Papeete, for authentic and budget-friendly meals.

 packing